 In the final analysis, some of the C corporation benefits could mean that an LLC would pay less in taxes by being taxed that way.
-This is where you really need a tax professional to run the numbers for you before you make a decision.
+This is where you need a tax professional to run the numbers for you before you make a decision.

-An S corporation is actually a tax entity rather than a separate legal business entity type.
+An S corporation is a tax entity rather than a separate legal business entity type.
 In fact, an LLC or C corporation can be taxed as an S corporation if they fill out the right form (Form 2553) with the IRS and meet the requirements, which include having:

 Like most LLCs, S corporations have pass-through taxation.
 But one of the main reasons an LLC would choose to be taxed as an S corporation is to save money on self-employment taxes.

 LLC owners normally pay self-employment taxes (about 15.3%) on all profits.
 This is more than the taxes they’d pay when working for someone else because their employer would pay part of them.

 Instead of paying self-employment taxes on all their profits, owners of an S corporation can pay themselves a salary and only pay self-employment taxes on that salary; the business owners then avoid paying self-employment taxes on the remaining profits.